fw-ai-external/aiml/cline_docs/activeContext.md

 ## Current Work Focus:

-- CRCT System re-initialization and dependency tracking
-- Completion of mini-trackers for all packages
-- Preparation for parser error handling enhancement
-- Implementation of data and datamodel elements with type validation, document-based scoping, readonly properties, and request-based values following TDD approach
+- Enhancing parser validation for assign elements with type mismatches and scope violations
+- Improving element execution with better typing and error handling
+- Implementing diagnostics for assigning to variables that don't exist, are readonly, or out of scope

 ## Next Steps:

 1. Complete the Set-up/Maintenance phase by resolving all placeholder dependencies
 2. Implement parser error handling for critical elements like LLM that require specific attributes
-3. Implement enhanced data and datamodel elements with type validation, document-based scoping, readonly properties, and request-based values following TDD approach
-4. Update ElementExecutionContext to respect scope and type validations
-5. Update AssignElement to check for readonly properties before updating values
+3. Enhance parser to provide diagnostic errors for assign elements with type mismatches or scope violations
+4. Add validation phase to parser pipeline to check assign elements against the datamodel
+5. Implement diagnostics for assigning to variables that don't exist, are readonly, or out of scope
 6. Consider creating technical documentation for StepValue and RunValue APIs
 7. Explore additional documentation needs for the parsing and execution flow
 8. Move to Strategy phase for planning next development tasks

 ## Recent Updates:

+1. Simplified the data model type system by consolidating complex types into a single JSON type
+2. Renamed ValueType.COMPLEX to ValueType.JSON and removed redundant ValueType.OBJECT and ValueType.ARRAY
+3. Updated validateValueType and getDefaultForType functions to handle JSON validation with schema requirements
+4. Updated documentation in docs/data-model.md to reflect the new type system
-1. Re-initialized CRCT system for setup
+5. Re-initialized CRCT system for setup
-2. Updated dependency_tracker.md to resolve placeholder dependencies for apps
+6. Updated dependency_tracker.md to resolve placeholder dependencies for apps
-3. Generated mini-trackers for all packages (element-config, shared, types, language-server, tsconfig, vscode)
+7. Generated mini-trackers for all packages (element-config, shared, types, language-server, tsconfig, vscode)
-4. Fixed doc_tracker.md structure
+8. Fixed doc_tracker.md structure

 ## Active Decisions and Considerations: